AirCube-Project/fireware/README.md

 # firmware
-A repository to collecting firmware codes for AirCube.Projects
+A repository contains firmware codes for AirCube.Projects